gaultier/blog/odin_and_musl.md

 So to make our use-case work with Odin, without Odin the toolchain supporting what Zig supports, what we need to do is cross-compile our code to an ARM64 object file but without linking it yet.
 Then we link it manually to musl libc that has been built for ARM64.
 We could download this musl artifact from the internet but it's both more educational and secure to build it ourselves.
 So let's do this, it's not too much work.

-We'd like to use clang since it is a cross-compiler by default, so that should be straightforward.
+We'd like to use clang since it is a cross-compiler by default, so that would be straightforward.
 However musl is partially written in assembly in the GCC syntax which of course clang does not understand, so we have to use a GCC compiler that targets ARM64, to be able to build musl.

 Most Linux distributions provide such a compiler as a package typically called `gcc-aarch64-xxx` e.g. `sudo apt-get install gcc-aarch64-linux-gnu` or `sudo dnf install gcc-aarch64-linux-gnu`.